getmanfred/bootcamps/README.md

-# bootcamps
+# Bootcamps / Courses and other formatives offers

-Bootcamp & Course recopilation.
+Bootcamp & Courses recopilation.
 This database try to recopilate all this course to offer out community a single point of information about it

 ## Structure